CESSProject/doc-v2/consensus-miner/running.md

 - **Marker**：Authentication nodes are used to calculate tags for user-serviced files, process idle key generation, idle authentication, and idle replacement tasks.
 This type can be registered independently and serves a designated storage node cluster. ***Running the consensus node in this capacity does not increase reputation points***；

 Running the consensus miner in `Full` and `Verifier` capacities requires two separate accounts.
+If you already have your own Stash account or want to designate someone else's Stash account, you do not need to perform the **Bond Fund** operation below.

 - **Stash Account**: Requires at least staking 3,000,000 TCESS, either from the node owner or delegated by other users, to run a consensus validator.

-- **Controller Account**: Requires at least 100 TCESS for paying gas fee.
+- **Controller Account**: Only one account is needed, and it is used for the gas fee of the registration transaction.

 Running the consensus miner in the `Marker` capacity requires only one account.
+There is no need to perform the **Bond Fund** operation below.

 - **Controller Account**: Only one account is needed, and it is used for the gas fee of the registration transaction.